Biographies Characteristics Analysis

 Physics

-"for the development of the theory of superconductivity of the second kind and the theory of superfluidity of liquid helium-3"
+"for the creation of the theory of superconductivity of the second kind and the theory of superfluidity of liquid helium-3"

 Born in 1928 in Moscow